The most important thing to keep in mind when talking about the lifespan of solar panels is that they are not going to stop working after that period.

 FAQs

-Yes, there are plenty of grant options for homeowners and businesses to have solar panels installed in Ireland.
-The most basic grant scheme from the SEAI offers up to €2,400 to help homeowners install solar panels, and now up to €162,000 for businesses.
+Yes, there are plenty of grants for solar panels available for homeowners and businesses converting to renewable energy Ireland.
+The most basic grant scheme from the SEAI offers up to €2,100 to help homeowners install solar panels, and now up to €162,000 for businesses.

 Yes, despite what fears people might have about the climate here not being suitable, solar panels can easily produce up to 40% of a household’s electricity requirements.
 That’s without the additional investment in a battery.
+This makes solar power worth it as an investment in Ireland.

 Learn more about solar panels today!